Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 9 Weeks Pregnant Belly

-This picture was taken the day after we found that that we’re having twins.
+This picture was taken the day after we found out that we’re having twins.
 At our week 8 appointment we had an ultrasound, which was how they found the twins.

 The left is baby A and the right is baby B. We stared at this picture so much because we just couldn’t believe there were really twins in my belly!